For Participants

 The Coronavirus Pandemic

-The Coronavirus pandemic has affected our lives for almost a year, and for older people it may have had the biggest impact.
-In the latest survey, we wanted to find out, among other things, how everyday life has changed for people over the age of 75.
+The Coronavirus pandemic affected our lives for several years, and for older people it may have had the biggest impact.
+In the latest survey we wanted to find out, among other things, how everyday life had changed for people over age 75.

-In addition to the questions we ask at each survey, this time we also asked questions about how everyday life has been affected by the pandemic.
-We did not carry out in person interviews, but the survey was instead conducted over the phone.
+In addition to the questions we ask at each survey, we also asked questions about how different lifestyle habits were affected by the pandemic.
+We did not carry out in-person interviews, the survey was instead conducted over the phone.

 Sample Selection